BenjaminVockenberg/vue-clicker/README.md

 ```

 ### What is this all about
-This ist just a little demo project about using vue and the CLI tool.
+This is just a little demo project about using Vue and the CLI tool.

 Click the Reservix-Logo as often as you can.
 You will get one point per click multiplied by the multiplier.